 Friday, August 26

 Tomatoes are very diverse and are used in almost every cuisine.
-They come in many varieties and each is quite different from the other.
-There could be nothing better than growing fresh tomatoes in your own kitchen garden.
+They come in many varieties, and each is quite different from the other.
+There could be nothing better than growing fresh tomatoes in your kitchen garden.
 Tomatoes from your garden are best for cooking as they are free from harmful chemicals.
-They taste great in pizzas, soups, stews, salads, pastas and practically anything you cook.
+They taste great in pizzas, soups, stews, salads, pasta and practically anything you cook.

 Order all your plants from our wholesale online nursery.